pwhittlesea/pwhittlesea.github.com/_posts/2024-02-17-new-beginnings.md

 Well this is the reason why I decided to update my GitHub Pages site instead of just using a blogging tool.
 I revision control almost everything in my life and I think it makes sense for this site too.

-I used to use [Delicious](https://en.wikipedia.org/wiki/Delicious_(website)) for ah-hoc bookmarking until it's ultimate demise.
+I used to use [Delicious](https://en.wikipedia.org/wiki/Delicious_(website)) for ah-hoc bookmarking until its ultimate demise.
 Plus, I have no illusions that anyone is going to find things I write interesting, but I want this site to be the following:

 1. Somewhere to put random things I learn (code etc.)